DD-train/Quant-Trend-Following-Moving-Average-Testbed/README.md

 ## Key Takeaway
 The core takeaway is not whether the MA strategy is profitable, but **how a simple signal behaves under realistic constraints and where it fails**.

+## Research Report

+A structured quantitative research report describing the experimental design, distributional perspective, and key findings is available in [report.md].